 The pelvic floor muscles form a bowl at the bottom of your pelvis.
 These muscles support your pelvic floor organs (uterus, vagina, bladder and rectum).
 Every muscle in the body needs exercising to keep it strong so that it functions properly.
 PFE help strengthen the pelvic floor muscles and, therefore, give more support to the pelvic organs.
-These exercises may not get rid of the prolapse completely, but they can make you more comfortable and are best taught by an expert (usually a physiotherapist).
-These exercises have little or no risk and even before surgery is required at a later date as they can help to strengthen the area before surgery.
-Please discuss with your surgeon for referral to the physiotherapist.
+These exercises may not get rid of the prolapse completely but they can make you more comfortable and are best taught by an expert (usually a physiotherapist).
+These exercises have little or no risk and even if surgery is required at a later date they can help to strengthen the area before surgery.
+Please discuss a referral for physiotherapy with your surgeon.